 December is oh so close.
 Depending on where you live and what you celebrate, it may be time for a certain tree to make an appearance in your home.
 The excitable among us may have already had the tree up for the last month, but the purists, which includes my family, probably have it up mid December and down by January 5th.
 I’m not going to delve into the real vs artificial debate, that’s a whole post on its own and you’ve probably decided what you’re going to do by this point, but I did want to take a moment to talk decorations.
 I’ve been in a LOT of cities over the last six weeks, and everywhere I’ve gone I’ve seen a plethora of decorations being sold.
 Nearly always plastic, colourful, and easily breakable.
 It seems pretty clear that a lot of those aren’t going to go the distance, and eventually will end up in our least favourite place, landfill.
-So I’ve collected my favourite ethical alternatives that I’ve found from across the internet.
+So I’ve collected my favourite ethical and zero waste alternatives that I’ve found from across the internet.

 While we’re on the seasonal subject however, I’ve also got an extra exciting announcement!
 From December 1st I will be running Ethical Advent.
 What’s that you ask?
 Well it means that from December 1st until Christmas I will be posting every day with ideas for ethical gifts that you can buy and make for the people you love.
 I’ll be highlighting my favourite ethical companies, recipes and DIYs that have gone well for me in Christmases past, and the closer we get to Christmas day itself the easier the gifts will be to whip up last minute, to help you have a happy and ethical holiday season.
 Hooray!